Peanut Butter Blossoms are creamy, soft peanut butter cookies with chocolate kisses. PERFECT for any party, and ready to bake in 15 minutes!

 - In the stand mixer add the sugar, brown sugar, peanut butter, butter and egg on medium speed until well mixed, then add the flour and baking powder until just combined.

-- Roll into one inch balls then bake for 8-10 minutes.
+- Roll into one inch balls and arrange on a baking sheet.

 - When they come out of the oven press a chocolate kiss into the center of the cookie immediately.